thyagoleal/land_page/content/en/home/experience.md

     date_start: '2023-02-15'
     date_end: '2025-06-01'
     description: |2-
         I worked on engineering CRISPR-Cas epigenome editors, and modulating neuroprotective factors for Alzheimer's disease therapy.
+In addition, I used CRISPR base editing for correcting single-nucleotide variants for a n=1 genetic disorder.
 ---